Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Introduction

-These equations can be written under certain gauge choices as a difficult system of quasilinear equations.
-This is a remarkable aspect of the general relativity theory, in contrast to Newton gravitation theory: the equation \eqref{EV} is non-trivial even in the absence of matter.
+These equations can be written under certain gauge choices as a {particular} system of quasilinear equations.
+This is a remarkable aspect of the general relativity theory, in contrast to Newton's gravitation theory: the equation \eqref{EV} is nontrivial even in the absence of matter.
 The focus of this paper is the understanding of outstanding solutions of \eqref{EV} in the setting of Belinski-Zakharov spacetimes.

+{ More precisely, the main motivation of this work is to provide a rigorous analytical framework for understanding the global dynamics and long-time behavior of Einstein vacuum spacetimes within the Belinski-Zakharov class, in the case of nearly constant determinant metrics.
+These solutions, which include physically relevant geometries such as black holes, solitons of Kasner type, and gravitational waves, have been extensively studied from the viewpoint of integrability, finding generalized Lax-pair structures and using well-designed dressing type techniques.
+However, from the point of view of classical PDE techniques, their stability and global-in-time properties remain not well understood.
+By combining techniques from the analysis of nonlinear PDEs with the algebraic structure of integrable systems, we aim to establish new global existence and decay mechanisms. }

+\subsection{The Belinski-Zakharov integrability ansatz}

-Salam and Strathdee \cite{Salam} discussed black holes as possible solitons.
-Belinski and Zakharov \cite{belinskii1978integration,belinski1979stationary} (see also Kompaneets \cite{kompaneets} and \cite{Zakharov1978,zakharov1980int}) proposed an application for the Inverse Scattering Transform for spacetimes that admit two commuting Killing vector fields.
-Using this ansatz Einstein's vacuum field equations can be recast as a 1+1 system of four \textit{quasilinear wave equations}.
-In this paper we will follow their ansatz and describe rigorously symmetric spacetimes and their long time dynamics.
-Symmetry has been a successful method for understanding complicated dynamics in a series of works related to dispersive models, see e.g. \cite{fustero1986einstein, Einstein1937, silva2019scaling} and references therein.
+{ Symmetry has been a successful method for understanding complicated dynamics in a series of works related to dispersive models, see e.g. \cite{fustero1986einstein, Einstein1937, silva2019scaling} and references therein.} Belinski and Zakharov \cite{belinskii1978integration,belinski1979stationary} (see also Kompaneets \cite{kompaneets} and \cite{Zakharov1978,zakharov1980int}) proposed an application for the Inverse Scattering Transform for spacetimes that admit two commuting Killing vector fields.
+Using this ansatz, Einstein's vacuum field equations can be recast as a 1+1 system of four { quasilinear wave equations}.
+In this paper, we will follow their ansatz and describe rigorously symmetric spacetimes and their long-time dynamics.

-\subsection{The Belinski-Zakharov Integrability ansatz}